flotpython/webintro/notebooks/36-exo-spinning-wheel.md

 and have the `SpinningClass` code provide default for missing parameters.
 <!-- #endregion -->

-### optional assignment
+### optional assignments

-Students who have finished the exercise should consider tweaking their code to adapt to this more convenient interface.
+students who have finished the exercise can :
+* tweak their code to adapt to this more convenient interface
+* make the wheel vanish automatically after the timeout
+* add some interactive means to
+  * clear the wheel
+  * create new wheels upon mouse clicks
+* etc…